Beckster6211/nasa-poftd/README.md

 Picture #1 is of commander Eugene Cernan (Apollo 17) credited as being "The last man on the moon".

-Picture #2 is of the Apollo 11 landing crew from left to right Commander Neil Armstrong, Command Pilot Michael Collins and Lunar Pilot Edwin "Buzz" Aldrin.
+Picture #2 is of the Apollo 11 landing crew from left to right Commander Neil Armstrong, Command Pilot Michael Collins('The Forgotten Man') and Lunar Pilot Edwin "Buzz" Aldrin.

 Picture #3 is of what I believe is Nasa and historys most iconic moment, Neil Armstrong first step on the moon.